-I am a first year graduate student in the History program at Michigan State.
+I am a second-year graduate student at the History department.
 I am broadly interested in borderlands (specifically the US – Canada border), and urban form.
-I come to History from a interdisciplinary background in Journalism, Political Science, Science-Policy Studies and Urban Design.
+I come to History from an interdisciplinary background in Journalism, Political Science, Science-Policy Studies and Urban Design.

-I recently completed a Master’s in Urban Design at Lawrence Technological University (Southfield, MI); as part of the program I have undertaken a research thesis on the spatialization of the US-Canada border along the Detroit River.
+In 2016, I completed a Master’s in Urban Design at Lawrence Technological University (Southfield, MI); as part of the program, I undertook a research thesis on the spatialization of the US-Canada border along the Detroit River.
 As the longest unmanned/non-militarized border in the world, the making of the US Canada border, especially over water is an under-researched area.
 Through my master’s thesis, I attempted to map the border making process and its relationship with island ownership.
 To me, borders become infrastructure through their making, performativity, behavior and as lived experience.
 In investigating the making of a border over water, I aimed to tease out longer historical movements of people, non-humans, trade, and politics.

 I have long been interested in the politics of water, more specific institutional arrangements that aid the fashioning of water in particular ways.
 Thus the ‘water bureaucracy’ is of particular interest to me.

 HST 213: U.S. Business and Economic History | Fall 2017

 HST 202: U.S. History to 1876 | Summer 2017